richvincent/smsbtc/README.txt

 proceeded by the '$' symbol to the number List of valid commands:
--> $listcurrencies - Lists currencies currently supported by symbol -> $btcprice - Lists Bitcoin price in requested currency - ie $btcprice usd -> $btcconvert - Converts specified currency amount to Bitcoin - ie $btcconvert 100.00 eur
+-> $listcurrencies - Lists currencies currently supported by symbol -> $btcprice - Lists Bitcoin price in requested currency - ie $btcprice usd -> $currencyconvert - Converts specified currency amount to Bitcoin - ie
+$currencyconvert 100.00 eur
 -> $help - Returns a list of valid commands
 -> $about - Returns information about author and application *note: Any other inputs will return the help message